theblackcat102/edgedict/README.md

 ## Training Tips

 Most of our insights share some similarity with this article: [Towards an ImageNet Moment for Speech-to-Text](https://thegradient.pub/towards-an-imagenet-moment-for-speech-to-text/).
 The difference is between our work and the mentioned article is that we mainly focus in online decoding, hence limit ourselves to RNN Transducer loss with uni-directional recurrent network.
-Hence, training requires more parameters and resource as we are limited by historical data.
-Our current best model only achive a WER of 16.3% on Librispeech test-clean, which has still a long way to reach the common baseline of around 5%.
+Hence, training requires more parameters and resource as we are limited by past audio feature.

+Our current best model only achive a WER of 16.3% on Librispeech test-clean, which is still a long way to reach the common baseline of around 5%.

 But we still learn some tricks and would like to share with you.